 You can calculate how much weight your roof supports by calling your local building code office and asking for the information.
 You may also use an online calculator.

-You’ll also want to ensure the roof is in optimal condition before you start installing solar panels.
-If it has any cracks or peels, it might not be able to hold up under heavy loads.
+You’ll also want to ensure the roof is in optimal condition before installing solar panels.
+If it has cracks or peels, it might not be able to withstand heavy loads.

 So, consider fixing your roof before installing solar panels if it’s old or damaged.